19317362/cpp-bootstrap/README.md

 Utility preparing environment for C++ CMake project, using Google Test and Boost libraries.

+The main goal is to prepare an isolated environment with no need for root privileges.
+Libraries are located in the project directory _modules_.

+If you don't trust your package manager, use this script - No System Pollution™ guaranteed! (or try using Docker)

 The environment will have this structure:
 - CMakeLists.txt
 - Makefile